-Apart from being the leader in searching for new species of bioluminescent mushrooms, IPBio wishes to develop a protocol that allows us to grow them in the lab under controlled conditions.
+There are approximately 105 species of bioluminescent mushrooms in the world and lporanga holds 26 species making it the region with the highest concentration of bioluminescent mushrooms in the world.
+IPBio wishes to develop a protocol that allows us to grow them in the lab under controlled conditions.
 Our cultivation program conducts experiments on: substrate compositions, sterilization method, inoculation method, and fruiting techniques to optimize the process of cultivation.
+IPBio also maintains a culture bank, searches for new species and more.